bkoz/eapbinary/README.md

 ```
 oc expose svc/myapp
 ```
-Get the route and visit the app.
+Get the route and visit the HOST/PORT reported with a web browser.

 ```
 oc get routes
 ```